-Romania's Social Democrats name 26-member Cabinet
+Muslim woman passed over as Romania's PM named deputy

-BUCHAREST, Romania (AP) — A Romanian economist poised to become the country’s first female and Muslim prime minister has been offered a job as deputy premier.
+BUCHAREST, Romania (AP) — A Romanian economist who had been poised to become the country’s first female and Muslim prime minister was offered a job as deputy premier Tuesday after the country’s president declined to nominate her for the top government job.

 Liviu Dragnea, chairman of the Social Democratic Party which won the Dec.
-11 election, said Tuesday that Sevil Shhaideh, the party’s first choice for premier, would serve as deputy premier and as regional development minster.
+11 election, said that Sevil Shhaideh, the party’s first choice for premier, would serve as deputy premier and as regional development minster, a spot she briefly held in 2015.

-President Klaus Iohannis declined to nominate Shhaideh, a political novice, because of concerns about her Syria-born husband who posted on social media in support of Syrian President Bashar Assad.
+President Klaus Iohannis decided against nominating Shhaideh, a political novice, because of concerns over the support her Syria-born husband had expressed for Syrian President Bashar Assad on social media.

 Most Read Stories